kmjones1979/scaffold-base-the-graph/README.md

 (now your local hardhat chain is a fork of Base and you can talk to forked Base contracts)

+# Showing coinbase smart wallet

+Coinbase smart wallet will show automatically when the current network is set to ***baseSepolia***.

+Since [coinbase beta sdk connector](https://github.com/coinbase/coinbase-wallet-sdk/blob/master/packages/wallet-sdk/docs/v4_with_wagmi.md) only works with Base Sepolia for now, it won't be shown on connect modal when there is another network selected.

+When on a local chain, Scaffold-ETH's burner wallet is shown instead of Coinbase smart wallet.

+For interacting with contracts, you can nicely use [scaffold-eth custom hooks](https://docs.scaffoldeth.io/hooks/) (wrappers around wagmi) or wagmi hooks directly without needing to change anything.

 ## Documentation